tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * All or part of the article
 * Preprint :white_check_mark:
-* Accepted manuscript: yes :warning: but only after official publication by publisher
+* Accepted manuscript: yes :warning: but only after official publication by publisher, include statement

 #### Re-use before official publication by publisher
 Permitted for preprint